-Situation Suggested remedies The memory card has an error Turn off your camera, and then turn it on again.
+Situation Suggested remedies The display or buttons do not work Remove the battery and insert it again.
+The memory card has an error Turn off your camera, and then turn it on again.
 Remove your memory card, and then insert it again.
 Format your memory card.
 See "Cautions when using memory cards" for more details. (p.
-176) Your computer does not recognize a microSDXC memory card microSDXC memory cards use the exFAT file system.
-To use microSDXC memory cards on a Windows XP computer, download and update the exFAT file system driver from the Microsoft website.
-Your TV or computer cannot display photos and videos that are stored on a microSDXC memory card microSDXC memory cards use the exFAT file system.
+155) Your TV or computer cannot display photos and videos that are stored on an SDXC memory card.
+SDXC memory cards use the exFAT file system.
 Ensure that the external device is compatible with the exFAT file system before connecting the camera to the device.
+Your computer does not recognize an SDXC memory card.
+SDXC memory cards use the exFAT file system.
+To use SDXC memory cards on a Windows XP computer, download and update the exFAT file system driver from the Microsoft website.
 Cannot display files If you change the name of a file, your camera may not play the file (the name of the file should meet the DCF standard).
 If you encounter this situation, display files on your computer.

 Situation Suggested remedies The photo is blurry Ensure that the focus option you set is suitable for the kind of shot you are capturing.
 Use a tripod to prevent your camera from shaking.
 Ensure that the lens is clean.
 If not, clean the lens. (p.
-170) The colors in the photo do not match the actual scene An incorrect White Balance can create unrealistic color.
+150) The colors in the photo do not match the actual scene An incorrect White Balance can create unrealistic color.
 Select the proper White Balance option to suit the light source. (p.
-77) The photo is too bright or too dark.
-Your photo is overexposed or underexposed. • Adjust the aperture value or the shutter speed. • Adjust the ISO sensitivity. (p.
-76) • Turn off or on the flash. (p.
-101) • Adjust the exposure value. (p.
-104) Photos are distorted This camera can have minute distortion when using a wide-angle lens that enables shooting with a wide angle of view.
-This is normal, and does not cause malfunction.
-Playback screen does not appear on the connected external device Ensure that HDMI cable is properly connected to the external monitor.
-Ensure that the memory card is properly recorded.
+61) The photo is too bright Your photo is overexposed.
+Adjust the aperture value or the shutter speed.
+Adjust the ISO sensitivity. (p.
+60) Turn off the flash. (p.
+76) Adjust the exposure value. (p.
+85) The photo is too dark Your photo is underexposed.
+Adjust the aperture value or the shutter speed.
+Adjust the ISO sensitivity. (p.
+60) Turn on the flash. (p.
+76) Adjust the exposure value. (p.
+85)